ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 - Every cookbook build
 - Every promotion

-# The Build
+# Cookbook Build

-On every commit made to your git repository, a CI build will kick start the below build steps.
-You will also need to complete these steps in less than ten minutes in an ideal CD world.
+On every commit made to your git repository, a CI build will kick start a series of build steps.
+Ideally, you will want to
+complete these build steps in less than ten minutes.
 I would recommend putting all of the steps below to a `Rakefile` and let [`rake`](https://github.com/ruby/rake) be the tool that define your build steps, especially because we are using various tools here during the build.
 Using rake